seankhliao/mono/src/index.md

 ##### _12022-05-15_ Fletcher

+With Gracey and UPSAHL

 In a female domninated (90+%?) audience,
 I stuck towards the back of the crowd near the sound tech.
 _Fletcher_ certainly knew who her fans were, addressing the crowd directly.

 ##### _12022-04-10_ Against the Current

+With Halflives and Yours Truly

 After a pandemic and a move to country with way more events, guess who's back first?